CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 # Frames
 The previous example was created using the element `sg.Frame`.

-A frame allows you to pack a whole layout into a single element.
+A frame allows you to handle a whole layout like a single element.

-The above example consists of two actual layouts, the "outer"/main one (green) and a smaller "inner" one (red):\
+The above example consists of two layouts, the "outer"/main one (green) and a smaller "inner" one (red):\
 ![](../assets/images/2025-08-21-10-13-47.png)
 ```py
 ### Layout ###